protesilaos/my-website/_news/2022-12-25-job-status-update.md

 excerpt: "A brief summary of my search for a job and the need to relocate away from Cyprus."
 ---

+**UPDATE 2023-01-16 13:41 +0200:** I am on a trial with a local entity.
+It is for an entry-level web development position.
+The first round runs until February.
+Maybe there will be another afterwards.
+I will post a new update if/when I get the job.
+It is not clear yet.
+Hoping for the best!

+* * *

 This is a follow-up to my recent status updates on my search for a permanent job and option of moving countries.